Sixteen senior art majors exhibit work at Museum of Art

 - Emma Sprague, Winchester, Mass.

 Since its dedication, in 1986, the museum has maintained a special relationship with the college’s department of art and visual culture, expressed in part by its support of studio art majors through the annual Senior Exhibition.

 As required by the major, the exhibiting students create a cohesive body of work through sustained studio practice and critical inquiry.
 The yearlong process is overseen by studio art faculty and culminates in this exhibition.

 This year’s show includes animated films, documentary photographs made in a nursing home, photographs of nudes shot in the studio and in the open, Photoshopped travel images, paintings and drawings, prints made using a flyswatter on pages from a phone book, collaged prints that play with iconic images of male movie stars, an unusual take on wallpaper, mandala and fashion-inspired spray paintings, and a sculptural installation.

-Tags: Senior Exhibition, studio art major, studio art thesis.
+Tags: Class of 2010 Senior Exhibition studio art major studio art thesis

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.